 Pain Relief & Treatments -Eugene, Oregon

-Dr Morse is trained in multiple therapies that facilitates your own body to heal and get out of pain.
-He and his team of licensed therapists provide a host of services to care for the personal health needs of individuals in the Eugene Oregon area.
+You DO NOT need to live in pain!
+Dr. Morse is trained in multiple therapies that facilitates your own body to heal and get out of pain.
+Taking a very comprehensive approach to the reasons for pain in the body through hormone assessment, nutrient status, body toxicity, etc Dr Morse and his team of licensed therapists provide very effective treatments for getting out of pain.
 Please call our office today to learn how we can help you: 541-636-3100.
-Please read below on frequency specific microcurrent and platelet rich plasma injections!
+Please read below on Frequency Specific Microcurrent (FSM) and platelet rich plasma injections (PRP)!

 Frequency Specific Microcurrent